-It would be best if you let go of painful memories to move forward in life.
-Unchain yourself from the past and free yourself to be happy again.
+You need to let go of painful memories to unchain yourself from the past and be happy again.
 Otherwise, you’ll internalize these thoughts and get trapped in the past!

 Why do we allow the past to consume our present?